nefarioustim/front-end-development-best-practice/index.md

    * Henri Sivonen: [Activating Browser Modes with Doctype](http://hsivonen.iki.fi/doctype/)

 ### Semantic element identifiers

-<h2 id="browsers">Browsers</h2>

-### Baseline browser support

-A-Grade experience: Test, and ensure that the visitor gets a first-class browsing and interaction experience in the following browsers:

-* Internet Explorer 7+ (on Windows)
-* Mozilla Firefox 3.6+ (on OSX and Windows)
-* Chrome 5+ (on OSX and Windows)
-* Safari 5+ (on OSX)
-* Opera 10+ (on Windows)

-This doesn't mean the pages have to be pixel-perfect between browsers, but as close as reasonably possible to the design requirement with all of the functionality and interactivity working perfectly.

-Test, and ensure that the visitor gets a useable and not-obviously-broken experience with:

-* Internet Explorer 6
-* Safari 4

-Other browser support matrixes are available, such as [YUI Graded Browser Support](http://developer.yahoo.com/yui/articles/gbs/), the [BBC Browser Support Standards](http://www.bbc.co.uk/guidelines/futuremedia/technical/browser_support.shtml#support_table), and [jQuery Browser Compatibility](http://docs.jquery.com/Browser_compatibility).

 ### Use server-side browser detection and add classes